Knightcrawlerr/eks-secobs/README.md

 # eks-secobs
-Security and Observability on Amazon EKS with DevSecOps practices
+Security and Observability on Local KinD and Amazon EKS with DevSecOps practices